The Medical Laboratory Technician Program

 - Presentation - PDF, 2.36Mb | Accessible (Plain Text/HTML)

-- The college admits 18 students in the program each Fall semester
+- The college admits up to 18 students in the program each Fall semester

-- The employment rate for graduates is 100% Nationally, there are more jobs available than the number of graduates.
+- The three year average employment rate is 93.3% for the MLT Program.
+Nationally, there are more jobs available than the number of graduates.

 - Properly collect, process and analyze biological specimens.